Holmeswww/holmeswww-old.github.io/_pages/cv.md

 ---

 {% include base_path %}
+I have experience in Computer Vision, Reinforcement Learning, Generative Models, Sequence Modelling, and Self-supervised Learning.
 I am interested in reinforcement learning informed by natural language.
 My long-term research goal is to enable RL agents to benefit from human written guides or manuals.

 Education
 ======